 In 2011, the Prahova Police Inspectorate (Fraud Investigation Unit), Romania, initiated an investigation of several Romanian third parties (individuals and companies) in connection with alleged tax evasion and money laundering.
 The investigation was later extended to PETROTEL-LUKOIL S.A., a Group company.
-In June 2014, the prosecutors with the Ploesti Court of Appeals (hereinafter the "Prosecutor's office") issued an order on initiation of criminal proceedings against PETROTEL-LUKOIL S.A. refinery and its general director based on alleged tax evasion and money laundering.
-In September 2014, criminal proceedings were initiated against two other Group companies, LUKOIL LUBRICANTS EAST EUROPE S.R.L. and LUKOIL ENERGY & GAS ROMANIA S.R.L., for aiding and abetting tax evasion and money laundering.
-At the same time the Prosecutor's office has brought charges against PETROTEL-LUKOIL S.A. and its general director for tax evasion and money laundering.
-The amount of the claim is approximately €230 million.
+In June 2014, the prosecutors with the Ploesti Court of Appeals (hereinafter the "Prosecutor's Office") issued an order on initiation of criminal proceedings and brought charges against PETROTEL-LUKOIL S.A. refinery and its general director based on alleged tax evasion and money laundering.
+Later the Prosecutor's Office added the bad faith use of company's credit and money laundering charges for 2008-2010 against LUKOIL Europe Holdings B.V.
+The amount of the claim is not finalized.
 The following precautionary measures were adopted against the refinery: arrest of strategic inventory, fixed assets and money on accounts.
-The general director is subject to the undertaking not to leave the place.
+LUKOIL LUBRICANTS EAST EUROPE S.R.L., LUKOIL ENERGY & GAS ROMANIA S.R.L. and a number of Romanian legal entities not affiliated with the Group are also considered to be suspects in this criminal case.
 At the moment a preliminary investigation of the criminal case is being conducted.
-According to preliminary estimates this investigation will take at least six months.
-At the same time, management of PETROTEL-LUKOIL S.A. and its tax and legal consultants are actively defending the lawful rights and interests of the refinery, providing all required reports, clarifications and comments, and preparing an exhaustive set of evidence for challenging the claims of the Prosecutor's office.
-Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial position.
+Tax audits of PETROTEL-LUKOIL S.A. ordered by the Prosecutor's Office and performed by Romanian tax authorities have not revealed any violations so far.
+In July 2015, a new charge in respect of bad faith use of company's credit and money laundering was brought against the general director and several officers of PETROTEL-LUKOIL S.A.
+A similar charge was brought against LUKOIL Europe Holdings B.V. and PETROTEL-LUKOIL S.A. for 2011-2014.
+On August 3, 2015, the Prosecutor's Office issued the final indictment on the new charges and submitted the case to the Prahova Tribunal for further consideration by the preliminary chamber judge.
+Moreover in respect of PETROTEL-LUKOIL S.A. the allegations of bad faith use of company's credit were excluded from the final indictment.
+Following the preliminary hearing the Prosecutor's Office revised the amount of damage claimed from \$2.2 billion to \$1.5 billion.
+This amount is not final.
+During the entire trial it may be revised by the Tribunal on the basis of evidence produced.
+In the meantime, management of PETROTEL-LUKOIL S.A. and its tax and legal counsel are actively defending the lawful rights and interests of the refinery, provide all required opinions, clarifications and comments, and prepare an exhaustive set of evidence to fully rebut the charges brought by the Prosecutor's Office.
+In particular, on October 28, 2015, a formal response to indictment was sent to Prahova Tribunal.
+The response outlines egregious violations of the case handling procedure and fully rebuts the charges.
+Management does not believe that the outcome of this matter will have a material adverse effect on the Group's financial position.